-- Place the cake pan on top of parchment paper, trace around the pan and cut out the circle.
-Grease one side of the parchment paper and also both bottom and sides of the cake pan with shortening/cooking spray/butter.
-Then fit the parchment paper in the cake pan.
-(I avoid parchment paper on the side because sometimes it pulls the batter and affect the final result of the cake).
+- Place an 8-inch (20-cm) cake pan on top of parchment paper, trace around the pan, and cut out 1 circle.
+Grease one side of the parchment paper and both the bottom and sides of 1 cake pan with 1 Tbsp butter.
+Then fit the parchment paper in the cake pan, greased side up.
+I avoid parchment paper on the sides because sometimes it pulls the batter and affects the final result of the cake.

 - Prepare a double boiler.
-If you have never done this before, please see Note section below.
-Turn on the stove’s heat to high and bring the water in the bottom of the saucepan (Pot A) to a rapid boil.
-When boiling, reduce heat to maintain a simmer.
-Put the 40 g (3 Tbsp.) butter in the small bowl (Bowl #1) and set over the saucepan with simmering water.
-Let the butter melts gently.
+If you have never done this before, please see the Notes section below.
+Turn on the stove’s heat to high and bring the water in the saucepan (Pot A) to a rapid boil.
+Once boiling, reduce the heat to maintain a steady simmer.
+Put 3 Tbsp unsalted butter in the small bowl (Bowl #1) and set over the saucepan.
+Let the butter melt gently.

-- In the stand mixer bowl (Bowl #2), add 4 large eggs (50 g each w/o shell) and break the egg yolks and whites.
+- In a stand mixer bowl (Bowl #2), add 4 large eggs (50 g each w/o shell) and break the egg yolks and whites with your whisk.

-- Whisk until the temperature of the egg mixture reached to 104F (40C).
-Remove from the Pot B and set up on the stand mixer with the whisk attachment.
+- Whisk until the temperature of the egg mixture reaches 104ºF (40ºC).
+Remove Bowl #2 from Pot B and set it up on the stand mixer with the whisk attachment.

-- Whisk on high speed (level 10) until the mixture is fluffy, for about 2 minutes.
+- Whisk on high speed (Speed 10) until the mixture is fluffy, for about 2 minutes.
 The batter should be loose yet thick and glossy.

-- When the batter is pale and fluffy and tripled in volume, slow down to low speed (level 4) for several seconds.
-Stop and lift up some of the batter with the whisk to check the consistency.
-If the batter falls off your whisk in a solid line or ribbon on top of the mixture, that’s “ribbon stage” (see Note).
-Remove from the stand mixer.
-The batter should look like this.
+- When the batter is pale, fluffy, and tripled in volume, reduce the speed to low (Speed 4) for several seconds.
+Stop the mixer and lift some of the batter with the whisk to check the consistency.
+If the batter falls off your whisk in a solid line or ribbon on top of the mixture, you’ve reached the “ribbon stage” (see Notes).
+Remove the bowl from the stand mixer.

 - Add half of the 1 cup cake flour to the bowl.
 Using the whisk, fold gently but thoroughly.
-Do this by rotating your bowl slowly, and simultaneously moving your whisk in a downward then over motion.
+Do this by rotating your bowl slowly while simultaneously moving your whisk in a down-and-over motion.

 - Add the rest of the flour and fold gently to make sure all the flour is incorporated quickly so your mixture doesn’t deflate.

-- Add the mixture back to the batter by pouring over the silicon spatula.
+- Add the mixture back into the cake batter by pouring it over a silicone spatula.
 This prevents the mixture from deflating the batter and helps disperse the mixture.
-Gently fold in.
-When you lift the spatula, the batter should fold down like ribbon.
+Gently fold until incorporated.
+When you lift the spatula, the batter should fall like a ribbon.

-- Drop the cake pan on the counter to release the air bubble in the batter.
+- Firmly tap the cake pan on the counter to release air bubbles in the batter.

-- In the preheated oven, bake at 350F (325F for convection oven) for 25 minutes.
-Check if the sponge cake is done by inserting a skewer in the middle and comes out clean.
-While waiting for the cake to be baked, move on to cake assemble prepping stage.
+- In the preheated oven, bake at 350ºF (180ºC) for 20–25 minutes.
+Check if the sponge cake is done by inserting a skewer in the middle; if it comes out clean, the cake is ready.
+While the cake is baking, start preparations for the cake assembly (see below).

-- As soon as you take out the cake pan from the oven, drop it on the counter to give shock to the cake (so it stops shrinking).
-Separate the cake from the pan by running a sharp knife or offset spatula around the pan.
+- As soon as you take out the cake pan from the oven, drop it on the counter to “shock” the cake so it stops shrinking.
+Separate the cake from the pan by running a sharp knife or offset spatula around the sides.

-- Take out the cake from the cake pan by placing the wire rack on top of the pan and flip.
+- Take the cake out of the pan by placing the wire rack on top and flipping the cake over onto the rack.

 - Immediately remove the parchment paper.

-- Place another wire rack on top and flip it back.
+- Place another wire rack on top and flip it back over.
 The top of the cake is now facing up.

-- Cover with a damp towel until cooled (to keep moisture in the cake).
-Make sure the towel is thin (not heavy) and squeeze the water out VERY tightly so that it’s damp, not “wet’.
-I use IKEA’s dish towel.
-If you keep the sponge cake for later use, wrap with plastic wrap after it‘s completely cooled and keep it in the fridge (see Notes).
+- Cover the cake with a damp towel until cooled to keep moisture in the cake.
+Make sure the towel is thin (not heavy) and wring the water out well so that the towel is damp, not wet.
+I use IKEA’s thin dish towel.
+If you keep the sponge cake for later use, wrap it with plastic wrap after it‘s completely cooled and keep it in the fridge (see Notes).
 Tip: You can make the sponge cake the day before.
 It actually tastes better and it's easier to slice the cake in half.

 - While the cake is baking, divide 1 lb strawberries into 2 groups, one for the decoration and the other for the filling.
 Keep the beautiful, same-sized strawberries for the decoration.
-Remove the husk and clean the strawberry with damp paper towel (do not wash, as we don’t want strawberries to have moisture and become moldy).
+Remove the husk and clean the strawberries with a damp paper towel (do not wash, as we don’t want the strawberries to be moist and become moldy).
 Slice off the core for all the strawberries.

-- For the strawberries that we use for topping, cut in half.
-For the strawberries that we use for filling, slice them into ¼ inch (5 mm) slices.
+- For the strawberries that we will use for the decoration, cut them in half lengthwise.
+For the strawberries that we will use for filling, slice them lengthwise into ¼-inch (5 mm) slices.

-- Once cooled, transfer the mixing bowl to the stand mixer and whisk on high speed.
+- Transfer the mixing bowl to the stand mixer and whisk on high speed.
 The cream will become thicker and smooth.
-When you lift the whisk out of the cream while it’s still liquid, but holds it shape as it drops, then it’s ready.
+When you lift the whisk out of the cream while it’s still liquid, and the cream holds its shape as it drops, it’s ready.
 Remove the bowl from the stand mixer and put it back in the ice bath.

-- With a serrated knife, slice in half horizontally in the middle of the cake.
-Now you have 2 layers (top and bottom).
+- With a serrated knife, slice the cooled cake horizontally into half to make 2 layers (top and bottom).

 - Place the bottom of the cake on the cake circle.
-Brush the syrup on top and the sides of the bottom layer.
-This will keep the sponge cake stay moist.
+Brush the syrup on the top and sides of the bottom layer.
+This will help the sponge cake stay moist.

-- Start to whisk the cream at one location by the edge of the bowl instead of whisking the entire cream.
-We will be making the whipped cream as we need.
-With this approach, we can also control the hardness of the cream.
+- Using a hand whisk, whisk only the cream at one spot by the edge of the bowl instead of whisking the entire bowl of cream.
+We will make the whipped cream as we need it.
+With this approach, we can also control the stiffness of the whipped cream.

 - Spread the whipped cream evenly.
-If the whipped cream is not enough, whip more and add more on the cake.
+If you don’t have enough whipped cream, whip more and add it onto the cake.

-- Place the strawberries on top of the whipped cream as you see in the pictures.
-Keep the center area open by not covering with strawberries.
-This will be easier to cut the cake into slices.
+- Place the sliced strawberries on top of the whipped cream as you see in the pictures.
+Keep the center area open by not covering it with strawberries.
+This will make it easier to cut the cake into slices.